Post job

 A Litigation Associate offers legal advice for individuals involved in lawsuits and represents them in court.
 They prepare pleading, collect evidence, defend depositions, and manage the client database.

-As far as similarities go, this is where it ends because a general counsel responsibility requires skills such as "legal advice," "juris," "risk management," and "ethics."
+While similarities exist, there are also some differences between general counsels and litigation associate.
+For instance, general counsel responsibilities require skills such as "legal advice," "juris," "risk management," and "ethics."
 Whereas a litigation associate is skilled in "discovery motions," "insurance coverage," "pre-trial motions," and "federal courts."
-So if you're looking for what truly separates the two careers, you've found it.
+This is part of what separates the two careers.

 A contract attorney is responsible for handling their clients' legal issues and settling cases by researching, analyzing, and collecting essential files that would support the clients' claims.
 Contract attorneys usually work for private clients without being permanently employed in a law firm or government agency.
 Contract attorneys represent clients at court, assist with law proceedings, and advise clients for the necessary legal procedures.
 A contract attorney must have excellent communication and critical-thinking skills to manage client legal matters and expertise in traditional disciplines and processes.

-But both careers also use different skills, according to real general counsel resumes.
-While general counsel responsibilities can utilize skills like "risk management," "ethics," "human resources," and "legal support," some contract attorneys use skills like "e-discovery," "real estate," "privilege logs," and "qc."
+Each career also uses different skills, according to real general counsel resumes.
+While general counsel responsibilities can utilize skills like "risk management," "ethics," "human resources," and "legal support," contract attorneys use skills like "e-discovery," "real estate," "privilege logs," and "qc."

-On the topic of education, contract attorneys earn similar levels of education than general counsels.
-In general, they're 1.7% less likely to graduate with a Master's Degree and 12.6% more likely to earn a Doctoral Degree.
+Contract attorneys earn similar levels of education than general counsels in general.
+They're 1.7% less likely to graduate with a Master's Degree and 12.6% more likely to earn a Doctoral Degree.

 Staff Attorneys are legal employees who work for a variety of organizations, often as full-time employees.
 They use their legal expertise to help deal with day-to-day legal issues with which their organization needs regular assistance.

-There are many key differences between these two careers as shown by resumes from each profession.
-Some of those differences include the skills required to complete responsibilities within each role.
-As an example of this, a general counsel is likely to be skilled in "risk management," "ethics," "human resources," and "corporate governance," while a typical staff attorney is skilled in "appeals," "administrative agencies," "real estate," and "civil rights."
+There are many key differences between these two careers, including some of the skills required to perform responsibilities within each role.
+For example, a general counsel is likely to be skilled in "risk management," "ethics," "human resources," and "corporate governance," while a typical staff attorney is skilled in "appeals," "administrative agencies," "real estate," and "civil rights."

 Generally, an attorney's responsibility is to advise the client with an ongoing lawsuit on the legal procedures and provide strategies to resolve the case as early as possible.
 An attorney compiles necessary documents or any records for appeal and client's defense.
 Attorneys must acquire strong problem-solving and critical-thinking skills to mediate disputes and settle pending litigation for the client's best interest.
 In some cases, an attorney's procedure depends on any evidence and research presented during the trial period.
 An attorney is expected to present clients on legal proceedings, seeking justice and justifying the law.